7 Masterful Ways of Exchanging Money in Mexico, ATM Tips & More!

 You’ll need them for tipping, visiting public restrooms (often they charge a 5 peso fee), or making small purchases.

-Many businesses in Mexico can’t (or won’t) make change for bills larger than 200 pesos, so always be prepared with smaller denominations.
+Many businesses in Mexico can’t (or won’t) change bills larger than 200 pesos, so always be prepared with smaller denominations.

 Travel Tip: Carry coins and small bills to pay for taxis with exact change.
 It cuts down on price disputes and makes it quicker and easier to exit the vehicle at the end of the ride.